normanzb/chuanr/README.md

 * W: match any non letter
 * s: match any whitespace ( "\t" or " " )
 * S: match any non-whitespace
+* x: shortcut to duplicate previous function
+    * x(o) to make the match optional
+* n: never match, useful when you want to allow some input but not allow the specific input to be consider validate by when calling intact().

 #Feeling Geeky